dutkulang/dj-LEAD/README.md

 ---
 ## How to setup

-`Python 3 version 3.8 and pip3 must be installed on your system`
+`Python 3.8 upwards and pip3 must be installed on your system`

 1. clone the repo from [dj-LEAD on GitHub](https://github.com/dutkulang/dj-LEAD)